-We record inventory at the lower of cost or net realizable value.
-Inventories are valued using the first-out (FIFO) and last-in first-out (LIFO) methods.
-We use the dollar-value link chain LIFO method, and the LIFO reserve is calculated on a consolidated basis in a single consolidated pool.
-We recorded an expense of \$0.3 million associated with a change in LIFO for the year ended October 31, 2018.
-Conversely, we recorded a benefit associated with the change in the LIFO reserve of approximately \$0.3 million for the year ended October 31, 2016.
-We did not record a LIFO reserve adjustment for the year ended October 31, 2017.
-When we integrate acquisitions into our business, we may value inventory utilizing either the LIFO or FIFO basis.
-Fixed costs related to excess manufacturing capacity have been expensed in the period, and therefore, are not capitalized into inventory.
+We record inventory at the lower of cost or market value.
+Inventories are valued using the first-in first-out (FIFO) method.
+In the second quarter of 2019, we changed the method of inventory costing for certain inventory in two plants included in our North American Fenestration reportable business segment to the FIFO method from the last-in first-out (LIFO) method.
+We utilize the FIFO method to determine costs at all of our other operating locations.
+We believe that the FIFO method is preferable as it provides uniformity of inventory valuation across our global operations, aligns with a majority of our peers which use FIFO as their only inventory valuation method, and provides better matching of revenues and expenses.
+The impact of this change in accounting principle on the financial statements for each period presented is further explained in Note 3, "Inventories", contained elsewhere herein this Annual Report on Form 10-K. Fixed costs related to excess manufacturing capacity have been expensed in the period, and therefore, are not capitalized into inventory.
 Inventory quantities are regularly reviewed and provisions for excess or obsolete inventory are recorded primarily based on our forecast of future demand and market conditions.
 Significant unanticipated changes to our forecasts or changes in the net realizable value of our inventory would require a change in the provision for excess or obsolete inventory.
-For the years ended October 31, 2018, 2017 and 2016, our inventory reserves excluding the LIFO reserve, are approximately 6%, 5%, and 6% of gross inventory, respectively.
-Assuming an increase in obsolescence equal to 1% of gross inventory, net income would have been reduced by \$1.0 million and \$0.7 million for the years ended October 31, 2018 and 2017, respectively, and net loss from continuing operations would have been increased by \$0.3 million in 2016.
+For the years ended October 31, 2019, 2018 and 2017, our inventory reserves are approximately 5%, 6%, and 5% of gross inventory, respectively.
+Assuming an increase in obsolescence equal to 1% of gross inventory, net loss would have increased by \$0.5 million for the year ended October 31, 2019, and net income would have been reduced by \$1.0 million and \$0.7 million for the years ended October 31, 2018 and 2017, respectively.